krzentner/language-world/data/basic_py_md/box-close.py.md

         robot.slide("window right")
     if check("the robot's gripper is in front of the window handle"): robot.push("window right harder")

+# reach: reach to the target location
+def reach(robot):
+    if check("the robot's gripper is not near reach target"): robot.reach("to goal")

+# door-open: pull the door open
+def door_open(robot):
+    if check("the robot's gripper is not almost vertically aligned with door handle"): robot.put("gripper above door handle")
+    if check("the robot's gripper is almost vertically aligned with the door handle and the robot's gripper is open"): robot.put("gripper around door handle")
+    if check("the robot's gripper is vertically aligned with the door handle"): robot.pull("door open")
 ```

 Please write a program to perform the last task, `box-close`.